Micro Macrame Foundations: Start Here

 And that is where craftsmanship begins.

 Before exploring complex patterns, focus on fluency in foundational knots.
-These are the structural language of micro macrame.

 Master structure first.